 These are the various forms it took!

 I sought God in prayer, as is my practice, and the words ‘the source‘ came to me.

 So what is my true source of inspiration?
 The landscape?
 Sure.
 The colours I put down?
 Yes, they are an inspiration aside from the landscape.

 ‘But my true source is in You Lord, You are my light, my strength and my hope.
 I draw from you.’

-I want to put that into my work, and as I thought about that, I saw that what I really wanted from this painting was the depth – being able to go right into the light in the middle.
-A beautiful foreground, yes.
-A stormy turbulent sky, by all means – but I want that in-between place of depth, light and beauty; a beautiful place to lose oneself in.
-That is what I want.
+I want to put that into my work, and as I thought about that, I saw that what I really wanted the content and focus of this painting to be, was the depth; being able to go right into the light in the middle.
+A beautiful foreground was needed because that sets the scene takes the viewer right into centre stage which is that in-between place of depth, light and beauty, a beautiful place to lose oneself in.
+That is what I want my focus to be.

-It is in You Lord, yes.
+‘It is in You Lord’

 And as I look at all the ups and downs and discrepancies and lack of permanent style within my work, I realise that each painting has been driven by different ideas and thoughts, and that they are all valid in their own intent.
 I believe that is good, because different things speak to different people.

-So, take my hands Lord and use them for Your glory.
+‘So, take my hands Lord and use them for Your glory.’

 May the words of my mouth and the meditation of my heart be pleasing to you, O LORD, my rock and my redeemer.